 - Values of responsibility, tolerance, empathy, sustainable development and inclusion are deeply embedded in our curriculum design.

-Our program is localized and adapted to meet the local needs.
-FinlandWay schools are successfully implementing language programs to meet national standards and bilingual and trilingual programs are also arranged.
+Our program is localised and adapted to meet the local needs.
+FinlandWay® schools are successfully implementing language programs to meet national standards and bilingual and trilingual programs are also arranged.

 Want to talk more about the FinlandWay® Methodology?
 You can always send us an email firstname.lastname@example.org.

-Are you interested in transforming our existing school to FinlandWay® methodology or would you like to talk about potential partnership?
+Are you interested in transforming your existing school to the FinlandWay® methodology or would you like to talk about a potential partnership?
 Provide us with just a few pieces of information and we will get back to you.